top of page

 A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.

 District of Columbia v.
-Heller (2008) recognized an individual right to possess firearms for lawful purposes such as self-defense.
+Heller (2008) recognized an individual right to possess firearms for traditionally lawful purposes such as self-defense within the home.

 New York State Rifle & Pistol Association v.
-Bruen (2022) required firearm regulations to align with historical tradition.
+Bruen (2022) required firearm regulations to be rooted in the historical tradition of firearm regulation in America.

 3rd Ammendment